SelfCareMap

 Understanding Your Massage Options

 • Sports massage focuses on athletes or active individuals, addressing muscle groups used in exercise and helping prevent injuries.
+This may include pre event stretching to prepare the body or post event recovery work to reduce inflammation and soreness.

 • Shiatsu and acupressure draw from Eastern traditions and work with your body's energy meridians for holistic healing.
+Rather than using oils, these techniques often involve rhythmic pressure on specific points of the body to balance energy flow and relieve stress.

 What to Expect on Your First Visit

 Walking into a massage studio for the first time can feel unfamiliar, but knowing what to expect helps you relax into the experience.
 When you arrive, you'll typically fill out a brief health intake form asking about injuries, medications, and areas of concern.
 This conversation is crucial because it helps your therapist customize the session to your needs.
+For example, if you have a history of lower back disc issues or a recent ankle sprain, the therapist will avoid those areas or use a more cautious approach to ensure your safety.

 Pricing and Finding Your Budget Sweet Spot